Scottish Kilt

 Caber Toss

-Image Credit : CHRIS WATT
+Image Credit : Chris Watt

 The Caber Toss is perhaps the most famous of these games.
 It is a show of strength where participants launch a massive, heavy wooden post with the goal not of sending it the furthest but by lining it up at the right angle.